WDM: 3D Wavelet Diffusion Models for High-Resolution Medical Image Synthesis: Conclusion

 \section{Conclusion}

 This paper proposes WDM, an image synthesis framework for efficient high-resolution medical image generation, which applies a diffusion model to wavelet decomposed images.
-The presented approach outperforms most state-of-the-art methods and effectively scales diffusion-based 3D medical image generation approaches to high resolutions.
-The results presented in this paper promote research on the application of wavelet transform for spatial dimensionality reduction in high-resolution medical image analysis problems.
+The presented approach outperforms state-of-the-art methods on an unconditional image generation task and effectively scales diffusion-based 3D medical image generation to high resolutions.
+Additionally, WDM has the potential to serve as an effective backbone, enabling the application of generation based medical downstream tasks to high-resolution volumes.
 For future work, we plan to extend our framework for conditional image generation, image inpainting, and image-to-image translation.
-We also plan to train our model as a Denoising Diffusion GAN \cite{xiao2022tackling} to further reduce the training and inference time.
+We also plan to train our model as a Denoising Diffusion GAN \cite{xiao2022tackling} to further reduce the training and inference time. \begin{credits}